jdf-id-au/gambit-GLFW/README.md

 ```
 This should give you a 100 x 100 black window.

-To create functions compatible with the diffrent event handlers you must make c-defines such as:
+To create functions compatible with the different event handlers you must make c-defines such as:
 ```scheme
 (c-define (glfw#error-callback-procedure error-code error-msg)(int nonnull-UTF-8-string) void "gambitErrorCallback" ""
           (print "Glfw error-code: ")